Page Curve of Effective Hawking Radiation: Background and Setup

 The \textit{brane perspective} can be realized by using holographic correspondence to replace the $\rm CFT_{d}$ by a Planck brane on which an asymptotically $\rm AdS_{d+1}$ eternal black hole lives, as shown in Fig.\ref{Three-Perspectives}(b).
 We assign the radial direction of the eternal black hole as $z$ with the $\rm CFT_{d}$ sitting at $z=0$.
 The horizons of the eternal black hole are indicated by the two purple square dots.
 As argued in \cite{0011156,0105132,0109017,0106261,0112166,0201261,0207003,0608089,2006.02438}, the transparent boundary condition between the gravitational and the radiation regions imply that the stress tensor in $\rm CFT_{d}$ is not conserved and will generate an anomalous dimension, so that the dual graviton gets a mass.
 However, if the central charge of the $\rm CFT_{d}$ is large, the effect from the mass can be negligible.

 In the \textit{bulk perspective}, we use the holographic correspondence again to replace the $\rm CFT_{d+1}$ by an asymptotically $\rm AdS_{d+2}$ black hole bulk spacetime.
 This geometry can be properly described by a holographic BCFT setup, as shown in Fig.\ref{Three-Perspectives}(c).
 The $(d+1)$-dimensional BCFT is dual to an $\rm AdS_{d+2}$ black hole bulk spacetime.
-The boundary $x=0$ extends to the bulk spacetime as a Plank brane and the other boundary $x=L$ extends to the bulk spacetime as an ETW brane.
+The boundary $x=0$ extends to the bulk spacetime as a Plank brane and the other boundary $x=x_{L,R}$ extends to the bulk spacetime as an ETW brane.
 The embedding of the branes into the bulk spacetime is determined by solving the holographic BCFT system.
 The purple dashed lines represent the two horizons in the bulk black hole.
 In the bulk perspective, the bulk entanglement entropy in eq.\eqref{GEE} can be calculated by a \textit{classical} RT surface in the bulk spacetime anchored on the entangling surface at $x=b_{L,R}$.

-In summary, in our setup, the boundary on the left corresponds to the gravitational region containing the Planck brane and a small region to the left of the cutoff at $x=b_{L,R}$.
-The other boundary on the right at $x=L$ corresponds to an ETW brane which moves at the speed of light to the right.
-The effective radiation region is $[b_L,L] \cup [b_R, L]$.
+In summary, our setup consists of two boundaries.
+One is the boundary on the left at $x=0$ which corresponds to the Planck brane, the other is the boundary on the right at $x=x_{L,R}$ which corresponds to the ETW brane.
+The effective radiation region is $[b_L, x_L] \cup [b_R, x_R]$.